 Are you looking for the best hotels in Waikiki for families with kids of all ages?
 Keep scrolling to read this honest Hyatt Regency Waikiki Beach Resort review.

-This Hyatt Regency Waikiki Beach Resort review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hyatt Regency Waikiki Beach Resort review was co-written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by Sharlene of Trekaroo